This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What Factors Affect a Dog’s Survival?

-Size and Age of The Dog
+Size, Age, and Health of The Dog

 Amount of Venom Injected